danielepusceddu/ctf_solutions/reverse/pico19_timesUp3/README.md

 ### Reversing
-#### strace
+#### ltrace
-Let's see strace.
+Let's see ltrace.

 > ualarm(10, 0, 0, 2880)

 This time we only have 10 microseconds...
 Doing all of these operations on PicoCTF's toasters sounds unrealistic.
 This time we're forced to escape SIGALRM as I've shown you in the writeup for Time's Up Again.

-There is another very interesting difference in the strace output.
+There is another very interesting difference in the ltrace output.
 This time, we don't see any call to `signal(SIGALRM, SIG_DFL)`, which opens up a new way to avoid SIGALRM: By using `signal(SIGALRM, SIG_IGN)` before our exec.

 This makes me think that using sigprocmask was not an intended solution for Time's Up Again.
 We will never know.